stelligent/pipeline-dashboard/README.md

 aws s3 mb s3://pipeline-dashboard-$(aws sts get-caller-identity --output text --query 'Account') aws s3 sync . s3://pipeline-dashboard-$(aws sts get-caller-identity --output text --query 'Account')
 ```
-3. Make note of the S3 Bucket and Zip file name.
+3. Make note of the S3 Bucket and zip file name.
-4. Launch the CloudFormation stack.
+4. Launch the CloudFormation stack by running the command below.
 You will need to change the `--template-body` *value* to point to the location of the `template.yml` on your machine.
+You will also change `ACCOUNTID` to your AWS account id.
 ```
 aws cloudformation create-stack --stack-name pipeline-dashboard-stack --template-body file:///home/ec2-user/environment/pipeline-dashboard/template.yml  --parameters ParameterKey=PipelinePattern,ParameterValue=* ParameterKey=BucketName,ParameterValue=pipeline-dashboard-ACCOUNTID ParameterKey=CodeKey,ParameterValue=pipeline-dashboard.zip --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --disable-rollback
 ```